-Not native to this country Canada geese were introduced in the 17th century as an ornamental attraction for stately homes and gardens.
+Not native to this country Canada geese, introduced in the 17th century as an ornamental attraction for stately homes and gardens.

-However Canada Geese have been placed on the general license and can be legally and humanely shot by a legally authorised firearms holder for the purposes of control and management of Canada geese.
+However, Canada Geese have been placed on the general license and they can be legally and humanely shot by a legally authorised firearms holder for control and management of Canada geese.

-Hatched young are flightless for 10 weeks and are protected by the adults.
+Hatched young are flightless for ten weeks, and the adults protect them.
 The adults moult around the end of June when they are unable to fly for 3 - 4 weeks, during this time they will feed by the water or walk for their food.

-Geese will normally remain close to the site where they hatched when they mature and they will wait several years before a suitable breeding site becomes available, although this is not always the case and some will remain faithful to their home area for life.
+Geese will typically remain close to the site where they hatched when they mature, and they will wait several years before a suitable breeding site becomes available, although this is not always the case and some will remain faithful to their home area for life.

-Canada Geese have inefficient digestive systems and because plant nutrient level is low Canada's will consume large quantities of vegetation, droppings can be produced once every six minutes, these droppings contain bacteria that may be harmful if consumed and grass areas are destroyed in short periods of time.
+Canada Geese have inefficient digestive systems, and because plant nutrient level is low Canada's will consume large quantities of vegetation, droppings can be produced once every six minutes, these droppings contain bacteria that may be harmful if ingested and grass areas become destroyed in short periods.

-Droppings passed in water raise toxic algae and produce low oxygen levels which adversely effect certain fish and amphibians as well as other wildlife which inhabit the location.
+Droppings passed in water raise toxic algae and produce low oxygen levels which adversely affect certain fish and amphibians as well as other wildlife which inhabit the location.

-Canada Geese can cause extensive damage to grassland areas, parks and open areas which are damaged in a relatively short period of time.
-Bank erosion as well as damage to amenity areas such as golf courses, fishing venues, parklands and playing fields can all suffer the effects of resident Canada Geese.
-A large flock of Canada Geese defecating every few minutes can deposit a great deal of excreta leaving a venue unpleasantly soiled and causing a serious risk to health.
+Canada Geese can cause extensive damage to grassland areas, parks and open areas which become damaged in a relatively short time.
+Bank erosion, as well as the loss to amenity areas such as golf courses, fishing venues, parklands and playing fields, can all suffer the effects of resident Canada Geese.
+A large flock of Canada Geese defecating every few minutes can deposit a lot of excreta leaving a venue unpleasantly soiled and causing a severe risk to health.

 Low mortality rates and high reproductive rates and the fact that Canada Geese have few natural predators in Britain, (most recorded mortality are due to man's activities) gives the Canada Geese the scope to increase in the absence of controlled and effective management measures.